darkrenaissance/darkfi/doc/src/arch/consensus.md

                    |
                    |--[M4]                    <-- F3

-When the finalization sync period starts, the node finalizes block M0 and keeps the forks that extend that:
+When the confirmation sync period starts, the node confirms block M0 and keeps the forks that extend that:

                    |--[M0]--[M2]--[M5]       <-- F0